-Correlation of the Alberta Mathematics Program of Study with Mathology Grade 8 (Number)
+Correlation of Nova Scotia Program of Studies (2022) with Mathology Grade 8 (Number)

-Curriculum Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics Learning Progression General Outcome Develop number sense.
-Specific Outcomes 1.
-Demonstrate an understanding of perfect squares and square roots, concretely, pictorially and symbolically (limited to whole numbers).
+Outcomes Grade 8 Mathology.ca Pearson Canada Grades 4-9 Mathematics Learning Progression General Curriculum Outcome Demonstrate number sense.
+Performance Indicators N01 Demonstrate an understanding of perfect squares and square roots, concretely, pictorially and symbolically (limited to whole numbers).
 Number Unit 1: Fluency with Whole Numbers and Integers 1: Investigating Perfect Squares and Square Roots Big Idea: Numbers are related in many ways.
 Decomposing and composing numbers to investigate equivalencies Models and expresses the inverse relationship between perfect squares and square roots.
 Big Idea: Quantities and numbers can be operated on to determine how many and how much.
 Developing conceptual meaning of operations Models and demonstrates an understanding of squares and square roots.
-2. Determine the approximate square root of numbers that are not perfect squares (limited to whole numbers).
+N02 Determine the approximate square root of numbers that are not perfect squares (limited to whole numbers).
 Number Unit 1: Fluency with Whole Numbers and Integers 1: Investigating Perfect Squares and Square Roots Big Idea: Numbers are related in many ways.
 Decomposing and composing numbers to investigate equivalencies Models and expresses the inverse relationship between perfect squares and square roots.
 Big Idea: Quantities and numbers can be operated on to determine how many and how much.
-Developing conceptual meaning of operations Models and demonstrates an understanding of squares and square roots.
-3. Demonstrate an understanding of percents greater than or equal to 0%, including greater than 100%.
-Number Unit 2: Proportions, Ratios, Rates, and Percent 11: Working with Whole Number Percents 12: Working with Fractional Percents 13: Solving Percent Problems Big Idea: Numbers are related in many ways.Using ratios, rates, proportions, and percentscreates a relationship between quantities- Understands and applies the concept ofpercentage as a rate per 100 (e.g., calculatingsales tax, tips, or discount)- Understands the meaning of percents greaterthan 100% and less than 1% Number Unit 4: Financial Literacy 20: Solving Problems Involving Coupons and Discounts
+Developing conceptual meaning of operations Models and demonstrates an understanding of N03 Demonstrate an understanding of percents greater than or equal to 0%.
+Number Unit 2: Proportions, Ratios, Rates, and Percent 11: Working with Whole Number Percents 12: Working with Fractional Percents 13: Solving Percent Problems squares and square roots.
+Big Idea: Numbers are related in many ways.
+Using ratios, rates, proportions, and percents creates a relationship between quantities Understands and applies the concept of percentage as a rate per 100 (e.g., calculating sales tax, tips, or discount) Understands the meaning of percents greater than 100% and less than 1% Number Unit 4: Financial Literacy 20: Solving Problems Involving Coupons and Discounts